paulroub/findnoodles/_posts/2015-01-28-printable-flyer.md

 **Update**: please use the [updated flyer][newflyer] instead.

-[flyer]: /i/noodlesflyer.pdf "Missing flyer (PDF) for Lisa Hayden"
+[newflyer]: /2015/02/19/reward-for-information/ "Reward for Information on Lisa 'Noodles' Hayden"
-[newflyer]: /2015/02/05/updated-missing-lisa-noodles-hayden-flyer/ "Updated 'Missing' Flyer"